top of page

 Accommodation

-Dedicated shared male or female accommodation will be provided in one of our lodges.
-Each room sleeps a maximum of 6 people and is furnished with fitted bunk beds with mattresses, and is heated.
-The area has washroom facilities, kitchen/ dining area.
+Dedicated shared male or female accommodation will be provided in tents.
+Washroom facilities and a kitchen/dining area are provided.
+Participants may bring their own tent if they wish.
+A lodge may be made available on arrival (subject to availability).
+If a building is provided, each room sleeps a maximum of 6 people and is furnished with fitted bunk beds with mattresses and is heated.

 Arrival and Departure times